-The user wants to browse content by popularity or most elaborate topic
+The user wants to browse content by popularity in a visually appealing way.

 A tag cloud is a list of tags, where the font size of each tag is larger or bigger depending on its weight.
 Weight in tag clouds can be represented in three different ways:

 There are several opinions on how tags should be ordered.
 Examples of ways to order tags are:

 Tag clouds helps visualize semantic fields; how some categories have greater importance than others.

 It can also help give an impression of what content is to be found on a site and which categories of content the site is focused on.

 I’d be interested in seeing some commentary about how people use this, how often they use it, what it does that other things don’t, and, particularly, how it justfies the relatively large amount of screen real estate it uses.

 Personally, looking back, I just realized that I click on something in a tag cloud perhaps once per year, and usually ignore them completely.

 Tag clouds don’t work and don’t really make sense.
 Why?
 Because there is absolutely no reason to say that a visitor is more interested in, or more likely to want to click on, or needs help finding, things that others have found interesting.

 No one searches for things on Google because other people search for them.